 Over the years, technology has impacted how everyday people communicate, share, discover, and learn.
 Some of you will read the previous sentence and think, “and yes, it’s completely ruined our society and we are worse for it.”
 Others will read it and continue without contemplation as the sentence states the obvious, “and?”

 This divide reveals a stunningly underappreciated challenge facing any organization that hopes to survive in an era of connectedness.
 With foresight, it’s clear that the situation before us is dire.
 It is how decision-makers react now that either defines their destiny or seals their fate.
-In a world where Digital Darwinism rewards those who adapt as technology and society evolve, I believe many models governing how organizations are not only outdated, they reflect management’s vision in how it competes for the future.
+In a world where Digital Darwinism rewards those who adapt as technology and society evolve, I believe many models governing how organizations are not only outdated, but they also reflect management’s vision in how it competes for the future.

 With the barrage of digital devices, services, networks, apps, many organizations are merely reacting to trends with terminal skepticism or half-baked attempts to embrace new technologies and opportunities.
 In each case, what’s new is often interpreted or dealt with through the very perspective, methods, and practices that contribute to the business as usual.

 Social media, mobile, real-time, each has contributed to the digital lifestyle that everyday people, your consumers and your employees, embrace as second nature.
 It’s not just a Millennial or a Generation Z thing…it’s everyone who uses a smartphone, a tablet, or any smart device.
 It’s someone who takes selfies and takes pictures and videos at every live event.
 It’s also that person who checks Twitter and Facebook each morning before email for mentions of their name and see what they might have missed.
 It is for all intents and purposes, you and me.